 To configure the plugin, make an edit: section in your configuration file.
 The available options are:

 - itemfields: A space-separated list of item fields to include in the editor by default.
 Default: track title artist album - albumfields: The same when editing albums (with the -a option).
-Default: album albumartist will take more space than the external-file approach, it is necessary for displaying album art in some media players (iPods, for example).
+Default: album albumartist

 EmbedArt Plugin